frialey63/rosta/README.md

 - login and session management
 - passsword

-User
+crudui
+- enablement of the update button button column
-- menubar for controls in crudui
+- menubar for controls
 - remove margin and padding

 Refactor "rosta" to roster